Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Probabilistic Branching

 \section{Systems with Probabilistic Branching}

 We now turn to probabilistic systems.
 They are modeled as $(\giry, F)$-systems in the category $\Meas$.
-Here we establish largely the same statements as in~\S{}\ref{sec:powersetmonad}, but many constructions and proofs are different.
-Throughout this section $F$ is assumed to be a (standard Borel) polynomial functor on $\Meas$ (Def.~\ref{def:polyfuncmeas}).
+Here we establish largely the same statements as in Section~\ref{sec:powersetmonad}, but many constructions and proofs are different.
+Throughout this section $F$ is assumed to be a (standard Borel) polynomial functor on $\Meas$ (Definition~\ref{def:polyfuncmeas}).